macstrat/Iso-City-Tools-Releases/README.md

 - **Moving Vehicles and Characters**: Introduce animated movement for cars, trains, and minifigs to make cities feel more dynamic and alive.
 - **Top-Down View Mode**: Add a dedicated top-down camera mode to improve planning, alignment, and large-layout editing.
 - **Streetview-Style Mode**: Add an immersive street-level exploration mode inspired by Google Street View for navigating finished city scenes.
+- **Integrated Pack Distribution System**: Add a system that new packs can be added in app from a centralized source instead of having to constantly download from the releases page